 If you’re reading this, however, chances are that your hemorrhoids are swollen, itching, painful or in the way of bowel movements.
 This is what we at Doctor Butler’s call a problem hemorrhoid.

 Most patients first notice their hemorrhoids as sensitive, swollen blood vessels around the rim of the anus.
 These are called external hemorrhoids.
 External hemorrhoids are typically caused by internal hemorrhoids, or hemorrhoids located further up the anal cavity along the walls of the rectum, so treating internal hemorrhoids can help stop external flare ups.

-Since hemorrhoid enlargement is typically related to a sort of “backpressure” from the inside out, we can better understand how abnormal outside or “external” hemorrhoids are caused from the inside or “internal” hemorrhoids.
-This is why successful treatment of abnormal hemorrhoids primarily depends on reducing the blood flow to the internal hemorrhoids.
-Once the internal hemorrhoids are adequately treated, the external hemorrhoids will usually respond as well.
+The biggest source of hemorrhoids is internal pressure on the perineal area.
+So, because swollen hemorrhoids are typically related to some kind of pressure from the inside out, it follows that abnormal outside or “external” hemorrhoids are caused from the inside or “internal” hemorrhoids.
+This is why successful treatment of swollen external hemorrhoids primarily depends on reducing blood flow to internal hemorrhoids.
+Once internal hemorrhoids are adequately treated, external hemorrhoids usually respond as well.

 Internal hemorrhoids can even trigger bowel habit changes and irritability since the nervous system will misinterpret signals being sent from the anus and rectum.
 In other words, the brain cannot tell the difference between large hemorrhoids and feces within the rectal vault causing many changes to occur in the gastrointestinal tract.